-Note : If releasing AIDS Confidential Information (ACI), the client must sign an authorization for release of information, which specifically allows release of ACI.
+Table 2.
+Agency Policy and Procedures Standard Measure the client must sign an authorization for release of information, which specifically allows release of ACI.
 (See Georgia Code Section 24-9-47 for medical release of ACI.)
 2.6 Provide the client with the agency's Notice of Privacy Practices on the first date of service delivery as required by the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 Obtain a signed copy of the patient acknowledgement of Notice of Privacy Statement (HIPAA form).
 Provide the client with a copy of the signed statement.
 Signed acknowledgement of Notice of Privacy Statement (HIPAA form) in the client's record.